 As an example, Social Media Examiner collects tens of thousands leads from their annual “Social Media Marketing Industry Report” every year, and so does Hubspot with their “State of Inbound”.

-Create a Google Forms survey around your industry, and ask your customers how they feel about a particular topic, then release it as a yearly report.
+To get started, you can create a survey and ask your customers how they feel about a particular topic, then release it as a yearly report.